 The Expendables: YouTube Takeover

 This is the latest campaign element for the launch of The Expendables movie.
 A YouTube takeover that plays like an “interrupted interview” with Sylvester Stallone, where the film breaks into the page and turns the platform itself into part of the spectacle.
+In campaign terms, a YouTube takeover is a custom page experience that changes how the video and surrounding interface behave, so the platform becomes part of the creative, not just the player.

 The fun is in the escalation.
 What starts like a normal promo interview quickly flips into a chaotic on-page moment, with the surrounding YouTube environment becoming the canvas for the film’s tone.
 It is not just a trailer.
 It is a takeover that behaves like a scene.